-- Under the Shipping Methods panel, select ALL carriers except the one you wish to use.
+- Under the Shipping Methods section in the Basic panel, select ALL carriers except the one you wish to use.
 In our case, we’ll select everything but YRC. (it will make sense in a moment)

-- Under the Conditions panel, make sure that the Must include all of these Shipping Group(s) dropdown has the two shipping groups we are making the carrier rule for.
+- Under the Conditions panel, make sure that the Shipping Group(s) Include ALL dropdown has the two shipping groups we are making the shipping rule for.
 For our example, we’d select WINDOWS SHIPPING and STAINED GLASS.

 Assign Products to Shipping Groups